Honos Civicus Induction

-Society recognizes active citizenship
+Society recognizes first health sciences students for active citizenship

 The Tufts Honos Civicus Society, which recognizes graduating seniors who embody an active citizenship education, inducted its first members from the School of Dental Medicine and the School of Medicine this year.
 Founded by the Jonathan M. Tisch College of Citizenship and Public Service at Tufts, the society began inducting undergraduates in the schools of Arts and Sciences and Engineering in 2009.
 For the dental and medical students, criteria were tailored to focus on those who go above and beyond the already required levels of community engagement for those schools.